erisata/exometer_graphite/doc/README.md

 1. Possible to configure resubscription interval.
 1. Interval of metric sending to Graphite is configurable.
 1. Possible to subscribe to all metrics of an application  with single subscription line.
+1. Metrics buffering size is configured.

 #### <a name="Non-functional_requirements">Non-functional requirements</a> ####

+1. Metrics are taken from an application which uses Exometer metrics framework.
-1. Metrics are grouped and then sent to Graphite.
+1. Metrics are grouped before sending to Graphite.
+1. Metrics are grouped using Pickle protocol.
+1. Metrics are stored in a buffer before sending to Graphite.
 1. An existing subscription is not overriden by identical subscription.
 1. Application does not crash if graphite server unavailable.
-1. Application does not crash if static configuration produces error.
+1. Application crashes if static configuration produces error.

 ### <a name="Developer_notes">Developer notes</a> ###